cgsg-tt6/cgsg-tt6/README.md

 ### Hi there 👋
 My name is Troitskaya Tamara, 18 y.o., ITMO University's student.

-- 🔭 I’m currently working on a test task to GoLang Camp.
-And trying to make my Github account better.
+- 🔭 I’m currently working on itmo >> laba 5 (Java) (28.03.2023).
+Fun fact: it has taken me 34 hours already and it is the biggest project of mine so far...
+(I guess so)
-- 🌱 I’m currently learning how to work with sounds in Java.
+- 🌱 I’m going to study algorithms soon...
 - 📫 How to reach me: telegram ```@ttoomat```

 ## ITMO